a-shine/pm-for-startups/deck.md

 - Written before the project initiation document (PID)
 - It can be as short as one or two pages and comprises the key elements of the project
 - Explains the reasons for the project, the expectations and limitations which apply
+- The business case is where your project charter will differ from a project charter in a large organization...
+  - In large organizations, it is useful to justify how a project contributes to the business because that relationship is not always clear
+  - With startups, the project is the business, there is less of need to formalize that relationship because it is obvious

 --